human-eng/css-ransom-note-unsolved/README.md

   - Font transformation
   - Font family
 - [ ] Set the font size using fixed pixel values.
-- [ ] Use at least two color systems of your choice for setting the color (hex, rgb, hsl, etc.).
+- [ ] Use at least two color systems of your choice for snom etting the color (hex, rgb, hsl, etc.).
 - [ ] Ensure each font weight value from the given list is used at least once:
   - Bold
   - Normal